-7.1 Scale Drawings - CURRENT UNIT
+7.1 Scale Drawings - Complete

 In this unit, students learn to understand and use the terms “scaled copy,” “to scale,” “scale factor,” “scale drawing,” and “scale,” and recognize when two pictures or plane figures are or are not scaled copies of each other.
 They use tables to reason about measurements in scaled copies, and recognize that angle measures are preserved in scaled copies, but lengths are scaled by a scale factor and areas by the square of the scale factor.
 They make, interpret, and reason about scale drawings.
 These include maps and floor plans that have scales with and without units.

-7.2 Introducing Proportional Relationships
+7.2 Introducing Proportional Relationships - Current Unit

 In this unit, students learn to understand and use the terms “proportional,” “constant of proportionality,” and “proportional relationship,” and recognize when a relationship is or is not proportional.
 They represent proportional relationships with tables, equations, and graphs.
 Students use these terms and representations in reasoning about situations that involve constant speed, unit pricing, and measurement conversions.